English | MP4 | AVC 1280×720 | AAC 44KHz 2ch | 9 Hours | 4.03 GB

-Dive right in with 20+ hands-on examples of analyzing large data sets with Apache Spark, on your desktop or on Hadoop!
+Apache Spark tutorial with 20+ hands-on examples of analyzing large data sets, on your desktop or on Hadoop with Scala!

 “Big data” analysis is a hot and highly valuable skill – and this course will teach you the hottest technology in big data: Apache Spark.
 Employers including Amazon, EBay, NASA JPL, and Yahoo all use Spark to quickly extract meaning from massive data sets across a fault-tolerant Hadoop cluster.
 You’ll learn those same techniques, using your own Windows system right at home.
 It’s easier than you might think, and you’ll be learning from an ex-engineer and senior manager from Amazon and IMDb.